Skip to content

 What to do

-• Run a DoxxScan to map every link between your emails, phones, usernames, and real identity, then use the no-subscription cleanup of Warden to remove what you can.
+• Run a DoxxScan to map every link between your emails, phones, usernames, and real identity, then use the cleanup of Warden to remove what you can.

 • Rotate the password used at Horizon Family Medical Group anywhere it is reused, and switch on 2FA through an authenticator app rather than text messages.